jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 The story is good because the dangerous pig is gone.
 He's now a happy pig.
 A logical, yet surprising, turn of events.

-Mamet comments, that by staying loyal to KISS, creating the story was easier.
-Instead of trying to find interesting ways for everything, the class created reasons why someone would need to sell a pig.
+Mamet comments, once the class created reasons why someone would need to sell a pig, creating the story was easier than trying to find interesting ways for everything.
 Since there are many good reasons, the story can be both reasonable and surprising, as well as relatedable to anyone dealing with a troublemaker.

 In summary the objectives to each scene were:

 1. A man tries to rid himself of danger.
-2. A man triess the easy solution to a difficult problem.
+2. A man tries the easy solution to a difficult problem.
 3. A man tries to capitalize on a golden opportunity.
 4. A man comes to the end of a long quest.
 5. A man tries to regain possession
 6. A man rewards a good deed.

-The chapter ends with Mamet saying "Anybody with a [camera] can take a picture of a 'pig'".
+The chapter ends with Mamet saying "Anybody with a [camera] can make a movie of a 'pig'".
 As long as they tell a story of the hero's persistence in a difficult world, and keep it simple with a logical series of uninflected shots strung together to make a story.

 ## CONCLUSION ==

-Mamet starts the last chapter by saying every storyteller have a choice.
+Mamet starts the final chapter by saying every storyteller has a choice.
 Follow craft, or follow their impulses and join the "'Cult of Self'... the cult of how interesting you and your consciousness are".

 Ship captains have the same choice when stearing through dangerous river waters.
 Of course captains "stick with the channel" because it's marked by buoys.
 And so should directors.

 Because among all the options a storyteller can choose, most are marked; "The river channel is the super-objective of the hero, and the marker buoys are the small objectives of each scene".

 The director's toolkit is only the shot.
-And the choice of shots is the only power a director has; they "can't make it more interseting [in] the editing room".
+Yhe choice of shots is the only power a director has; they "can't make it more interesting [in] the editing room".
 Nor can a director rely on actors over-acting to make a boring story better.
 Director's must follow craft, and not rely on God's invervention, or supposed talent, to make up for not following the marked buoys.

 Mamet insists there is a trade to screenwriting and a trade to directing.
 Both of which are very similar.
 Like any trade, anyone can learn it.
 If anyone tries hard enough the required type of "analytical thinking" will get easier.
 Directors must simply follow it, securing a throughline as a foothold, and moving on up the mountain; one step at a time will eventually get anyone to the top.

 Knowing your craft, and applying it to your story, means you're subconscious will know many of the answers a director needs to know when working with editors, actors, and financiers.
 This is different from impulses of artists, but is mastery of a craftsman who knows where the buoys are.

-Yet a storyteller can do everything right and still make a bad movie.
-Mamet says that's true, but that doesn't mean to avoid using craft in favour of impulses.
-He asks if a general were to be told by the gods he was going to lose tomorrow's battle, should he not still fight it with sound military tactics instead of trying to be interesting?
+Yet when asked if a a storyteller can do everything right and still make a bad movie Mamet says yes, but that doesn't mean to avoid using craft in favour of impulses.
+He asks if a general were to be told by the gods he was going to lose a coming battle, should he not still fight it with sound military tactics instead of trying to be interesting?

 The only thing under anyone's control is craft; i.e. following the right philosophy of Nature.
 Good or bad outcomes is not under our control.
 All individuals can do is our job as best we can, and when done, go home.
 Which is Mamet explains is "exactly the same principle as the throughline.
 Understand your specific task, work until it's done, and then stop."